markelog/docker-ip/readme.md

 ip('dev') // a "dev" one
 ```

-In order to run tests you should have installed and running docker.
+In order to run tests you need to instal and run docker